-If the property was purchases on or after 1 October 2015 with no intention to sell and it was sold/disposed of before the end of the income year, any excess deductions can't be claimed unless they can be offset against net income from other property sales.
+If the property was purchased on or after 1 October 2015 with no intention to sell and it was sold/disposed of within two years, any excess deductions can't be claimed unless they can be offset against net income from other property sales.
 The Property sale information (IR833) form has more information on this.